Borat Subsequent Moviefilm: Accusations of unfair treatment

 The film's creators were sued for fraud after including an interview with Holocaust survivor Judith Dim Evans.
 Evans died before the film's release, but her heirs brought the lawsuit alleging that she did not consent to the commercial use of her likeness in the film.
 Baron Cohen—who dedicated the film to her memory—claimed that he broke character to address Evans's concerns about Borat's anti-Semitic comments, revealing the satirical nature of the piece.
 The lawsuit was dismissed on October 26.

 The New York Post reported that babysitter Jeanise Jones felt "betrayed" by the filmmakers who told her that she was going to be in a documentary about a young woman being groomed to marry an older man; she did not find out the true nature of the film until the day before it was released.
 She later disputed that statement, saying that she was not angry at the filmmakers, and that it was her fault for not reading the release papers.
-Asked if her $3600 payment for her appearance seemed fair, Jones replied that "I can't say it was fair because they knew it was going to be a movie, and I didn't."
-Acclaiming her as the "moral compass" of the film and mentioning that she was unemployed as a result of COVID layoffs, a GoFundMe campaign started by Jones' pastor raised over $50,000 for her in three days and more than $150,000 by the end of the week.
+When asked if her $3600 payment for her appearance seemed fair, Jones replied that "I can't say it was fair because they knew it was going to be a movie, and I didn't."
+Acclaiming her as the "moral compass" of the film and mentioning that she was unemployed as a result of COVID layoffs, a GoFundMe campaign started by Jones's pastor raised over $50,000 for her in three days and more than $150,000 by the end of the week.
 Baron Cohen donated $100,000 to her community of Oklahoma City, with funds disbursed by her church.
 Jones was cast as an angel in a comedy film as a result of her appearance in Borat Subsequent Moviefilm.
 Maria Bakalova revealed in January 2021 that she has kept in touch with Jones.